- edge n

 How did I get into cycling?

 In primary school I was the second-last guy selected for teams in physical education classes.
 Slow, slightly overweight, clumsy.
 Funny thing is, the last guy today is running marathons and I’m a half-IronMan finisher, while many of the top guys from the old days walk around with beer bellies.
 Things change.

 What happened between my sports-deficient childhood and my early thirties was I met my wife, who turned me onto healthy eating, living, poked me into joining a gym, building some muscles, getting fit.
-By the time she proposed we sign up for that first race, I was ready for it.
+By the time she proposed we sign up for that first race, I was ready.

 What am I aiming for?

 Yes, I want to have better results.
 Be a little faster with each ride—that’s what the trainings are for.
-But it’s most important for me that I finish a ride in good shape, so that I can enjoy every moment of it, and the celebrations afterwards.
+But it’s most important that I finish each ride in good shape, so that I can enjoy every moment of it, and have the strength for celebrating afterwards.

 Why am I blogging about it?

 Publishing my writing carries a slim chance of someone knowledgeable contributing—answering some of the questions I’m raising, proposing better ways of training and competing.
 I’m not expecting much of an audience here, but I’ll welcome any comments and corrections.

 Lastly, I’ve seen enough people get into cycling, or other sports, or just getting more active, after they’ve seen others like them do it.
 By publishing here I may be able to inspire someone to get off their buttocks and get in shape.

 What am I going to blog about?